MohamedWElteir/GO/README.md

 4. Commit your changes: `git commit -m 'Add new project'`
 5. Push to the branch: `git push origin feature/new-project`
 6. Submit a pull request

-## License

-This repository is licensed under the [MIT License](/path/to/license).
-You are free to use, modify, and distribute the code in this repository.